-A standard measurement during geophysical wireline logging, used as an indicator for clay content and for depth calibration by identifying lithological marker horizons, is the natural total gamma ray (GR\KCOR) measurement.
+A standard measurement during geophysical wireline logging, used as an indicator for clay content and for depth calibration by identifying lithological marker horizons, is the natural total gamma ray (GR_KCOR) measurement.
 By measuring the total natural gamma radiation along the borehole, GR gives an indication of the clay content of the rock formations surrounding the borehole.
 The further left the line or the higher the number on the American Petroleum Institute calibrated scale (API), the higher the GR measurement, which usually correlates with higher clay contents.

 The temperature measurement during petrophysical wireline logging gives the temperature of the fluid-filled borehole in degrees Celsius (degC) (Dossier VI).
 Whilst the temperature recorded during petrophysical logging is needed for performing certain quality control checks on the measurements, it is not representative of the true formation temperature.
 Temperatures measured during logging runs are generally cooler than that of the formation, but the temperature of the static borehole fluid is assumed to converge to the formation temperature after a certain time period.
-It is recommended that true formation temperature is either calculated using Horner plot method to correct the measured temperatures for the effects of fluid circulation, or to either run temperature re-logs post completion (which has been measured for all previous TBO boreholes) and/or complement by installing a fibre optic sensing technology in order to obtain an as undisturbed temperature profile as possible.
-The temperature measurements presented in this summary plot (TMP\LZB; dated 16.12.22) are from the distributed fibre-optic temperature installed as part of the long-term monitoring system in the STA3-1 borehole.
+It is recommended that true formation temperature is either calculated using Horner plot method to correct the measured temperatures for the effects of fluid circulation, or to either run temperature re-logs post completion and/or complement by installing a fibre optic sensing technology in order to obtain an as undisturbed temperature profile as possible.
+The temperature measurements shown were performed after the completion of the borehole in order to obtain an as undisturbed temperature profile as possible.